UBS former investment bank CEO Kengeter to leave

 Andrea Orcel replaced Kengeter as sole head of the investment bank months after CEO Sergio Ermotti hired Orcel to reshape its struggling investment bank business in July 2012.

-Italian banker Orcel has since brought in a group of close collaborators from Bank of America, where he and Ermotti worked for years.
+Italian banker Orcel has since brought in a group of close collaborators from Bank of America (BAC.N), where he and Ermotti worked for years.

 The co-head of UBS's financial institutions group (FIG) in Europe, Edouard de Vitry, is leaving the bank in the latest high level restructuring in its investment bank division, three people with knowledge of the situation said on Tuesday.